shundhammer/y2log-util/README.md

 ## y2log-strip-debug

-This strips off debug lines from one or more y2log files in-place; it removes lines with log level <0> like this:
+This strips off debug lines from one or more y2log files in-place; it removes lines with log level <0> like these:

     2024-02-30 14:07:42 <0> myhost(4711) [Ruby]
     14:07:42 <0> myhost(4711) [Ruby]